bigcommerce/dev-docs/docs/api-docs/apps/guide/apps-04-devloper-portal.md

 ![MSF Toggle](https://storage.googleapis.com/bigcommerce-production-dev-center/images/app-api-account/devtools-msf.png "Toggle MSF on the App Supported Features tab")

 2. Select either **Single Storefront** or **Multi Storefront**.
+This doesn't grant or deny your app access to any APIs; it helps us test and label your app appropriately.

 3. To save your change, click the **Update & Close** button on the edit dialog's lower right corner.

-To learn more about modifying your app to support multi-storefront, see [Multi-Storefront App Compatibility and Optimization](/api-docs/apps/multi-storefront)
+To read about designing or modifying your app to support multi-storefront, see [Multi-Storefront App Compatibility and Optimization](/api-docs/apps/multi-storefront)

 ## Submit an app for approval